thegrumpys/odop/client/docs/Help/terminology.md

 ___

 ## DEPENDENT VARIABLES &nbsp; (outputs, state variables)
-The dependent variables are the outputs of the design equations.
+The dependent variables are the **outputs** of the design equations.
 They are the quantities on the left hand side of the equal sign.
 Frequently, dependent variables are measures of the performance of a given design and can be thought of as indicating the "state" of the design.
-A [Search](terminology.html#search) is required to establish appropriate values of the independent variables to produce the desired value of a dependent variable in Fix status.
+A [Search](terminology.html#search) is required to establish appropriate values of the independent variables to produce the desired values of dependent variables.
+The desired values are expressed by constraints and Fixed status.

+In engineering design optimization, dependent variables are the quantities that are affected by the independent variables.
+The goal of optimization is to find the optimal values of the independent variables that result in the best performance of the dependent variables .

-A a dependent variable in Fix status increases the computational demand of the numerical search problem.
+A dependent variable in Fixed status increases the computational demand of the numerical search problem.
 See the [FIX](terminology.html#fix) entry below for more details.

 ___